SpareCores/sc-www/src/assets/articles/metaflow-resource-tracker.md

 ## Beyond Tracking

-But again, why would you bother with all this?
-Our initial goal was to provide a super simple way to track the resource usage of your Python application, and then automatically find the best value servers for your workload based on the collected data.
+But again, why would you bother with running a resource monitoring tool on your own?
+The initial goal was to provide a super simple way to track the resource usage of Python applications, and then automatically find the best value servers for the workload based on the collected data.
 So data collection is an essential first step, but then we need analytics to dive deeper into the data, and a recommender system integrated into the Spare Cores data to find the best value servers for your workload.

 This more complex scenario works best with a framework that can handle both the data collection and the analytics etc. in an automated way, but we did not want